cockroachdb/docs/v2.2/managed-frequently-asked-questions.md

 ### Why do you need a whitelist of IPs?

-The whitelist of IPs prevents anyone with the right password connecting to the SQL or Web UI ports of the managed cluster.
-The whitelist ensures only recognized connections are able to connect to the cluster.
+The whitelist is an additional layer of protection for your cluster.
+Connections will only be accepted if they come from a whitelisted IP address.
+This protects against both compromised passwords and any potential bugs in the server.

 ### How do I connect to my cluster?

-We will provide you with a connection string for each region (or one region if its a single region cluster) as well as a global load balancer, a `ca.cert`, and your first database username and password.
+We will provide you with a connection string for each region (or one region if its a single region cluster) as well as a global load balancer, a CA certificate, and your first database username and password.
 You can use this information to connect to your cluster.

-### What permissions do I have on my cluster?

-**[answer]**

 ### What machines do you run your cluster on?

-All our machines run with standard 4 CPUs.
-See our [Production Checklist](recommended-production-settings.html) for our recommendations for production deployments of CockroachDB.

-### How does CockroachDB survive failures?

-CockroachDB is designed to survive software and hardware failures, from server restarts to datacenter outages.
-This is accomplished without confusing artifacts typical of other distributed systems (e.g., stale reads) using strongly-consistent replication as well as automated repair after failures.

-**Replication**

-CockroachDB replicates your data for availability and guarantees consistency between replicas using the [Raft consensus algorithm](https://raft.github.io/), a popular alternative to [Paxos](http://research.microsoft.com/en-us/um/people/lamport/pubs/paxos-simple.pdf).
-You can [define the location of replicas](configure-replication-zones.html) in various ways, depending on the types of failures you want to secure against and your network topology.
-You can locate replicas on:

-- Different servers within a rack to tolerate server failures
-- Different servers on different racks within a datacenter to tolerate rack power/network failures
-- Different servers in different datacenters to tolerate large scale network or power outages

-When replicating across datacenters, be aware that the round-trip latency between datacenters will have a direct effect on your database's performance.
-Latency in cross-continent clusters will be noticeably worse than in clusters where all nodes are geographically close together.

-**Automated Repair**

-For short-term failures, such as a server restart, CockroachDB uses Raft to continue seamlessly as long as a majority of replicas remain available.
-Raft makes sure that a new “leader” for each group of replicas is elected if the former leader fails, so that transactions can continue and affected replicas can rejoin their group once they’re back online.
-For longer-term failures, such as a server/rack going down for an extended period of time or a datacenter outage, CockroachDB automatically rebalances replicas from the missing nodes, using the unaffected replicas as sources.
-Using capacity information from the gossip network, new locations in the cluster are identified and the missing replicas are re-replicated in a distributed fashion using all available nodes and the aggregate disk and network bandwidth of the cluster.
+Our machines run with 4 CPUs, 8 CPUs, or 16 CPUs per node.

 ## Cluster maintenance

 ### How do I change the configurations on my cluster?

-Today, you can reach out to us through [Support]([Support](https://support.cockroachlabs.com/hc/en-us) or your private Slack channel for most cluster changes.
+Today, you can reach out to [Support]([Support](https://support.cockroachlabs.com/hc/en-us) for most cluster changes.
 In early 2019, you will be able to make changes using a self-service management console.

 ### How do I add nodes?

-To add nodes, you can reach out to us through [Support]([Support](https://support.cockroachlabs.com/hc/en-us) or your private Slack channel to request to add nodes.
+To add nodes, you can reach out to [Support]([Support](https://support.cockroachlabs.com/hc/en-us) to request to add nodes.
+Our team will work with you to update your cluster configurations.
+We expect this to be self-service next year.

 ### Do you auto-scale?